quicwg/wg-materials/interim-17-10/minutes.md

 Martin D.:  What do people currently not have?

-Ekr: Stateless retry.
+EKR: Stateless retry.

 Jeff: Should add 0-RTT.

 Christian: What happens if someone proposes an old version?

-Ekr/Martins:  Whatever you pick.
+EKR/Martins:  Whatever you pick.
 Are you a dual-version implementation, or will you do VN and fail if you don't have a mutual version?

 Patrick: I'll probably leave my -05 endpoint available if people want to keep testing.